 First book your ticket from London to Hamburg.
 Book this as a round trip if you're returning, because Eurostar return fares are significantly cheaper than two one-ways.
 Add this to your basket.

-Then book your train from Hamburg to Frederikshavn one-way for the following day, add to basket, and (if returning) book from Copenhagen to Hamburg one-way, add this to your basket and check out.
+Then book your train from Hamburg to Copenhagen one-way for the following day, add to basket, then (if returning) book from Copenhagen to Hamburg one-way, add this to your basket and check out.

 After booking you can use the Eurostar Manage Booking system to select an exact seat on Eurostar.